 It seems as if they have had their poses manufactured for them.
 Many artists can spend their lives painting the nude female form, however, no matter how much studying a male artist can do, he is not a female.
 In my opinion, this comes across in these male artists’ works, as the female forms appear to be an object of admiration: they are painted on a pedestal.
 The male artists seem to have painted their female forms with a sense of curiosity, not necessarily knowledge.
 We must also

-Study for 'Branded' is currently on display as part of the exhibition 'NOW' at the Scottish National Gallery of Modern Art, on until 16 September 2018.
+Study for 'Branded' was on display as part of the exhibition 'NOW' at the Scottish National Gallery of Modern Art, until 16 September 2018.

 By contrast, it was immediately clear to me when looking at the female artists’ female nudes, that these women have thoughts.
 Each woman seems unaware of the viewer’s gaze, totally lost in the maze of her active mind.
 It was not until this became apparent that I realised that the male artists’ nudes lacked these thoughts.
 The male artists’ figures appear to be purely posing, solely there to be looked at.
 In my opinion, the female artists’ forms contain a greater deal of emotion and understanding of the female experience.
 They could all be self-portraits.
 Saville’s figure holds onto her bulging stomach conveying a sense of self-loathing.
 Eardley’s figure, the only figure portrayed in a domestic scene, holds her head in her hands.
 As a viewer, one cannot help but feel a pang of sympathy.
 There is an air of solemnity and reflection in these works.
 They are unapologetic.
 There is no posing.
 There is no awareness.
 Bell’s nude seems to be lost in contemplation, striking me that these female nudes reflect the realities of womanhood.
 Does this mean that the male artists’ work reflects the expectation?